Disfrontalp: Alpine Borders and Migration Issues

-Since the Alpine countries reintroduced systematic border controls in 2015, Alpine borders have been militarized, forcing exiles to pass through increasingly dangerous routes, increasing the lethality of crossings.
+Since the Alpine countries reintroduced systematic border controls in 2015, the Alpine borders have been militarized, forcing refugees to take increasingly dangerous routes, thereby increasing the death toll among those attempting to cross.

-DisFrontAlp brings together a team of researchers, working with university partners and associations and activists, to produce geo-political analyses based on the data collected, to make them visible through maps and infographics, and to reflect on ways of commemorating the dead on Alpine borders.
+DisFrontAlp brings together a team of researchers, in collaboration with partners from academia, civil society, and activist groups, whose goal is to produce geopolitical analyses based on collected data, visualize them through maps and infographics, and explore ways to commemorate those who have died at the Alpine borders.

 Latest news